Updated: Jan 26

 A strong corporate reputation is required in today’s tough markets — equally as important as any other tool in your chest.
 But if you are currently working with a company that is using shady techniques, you may find out it will cost you more to get to your goals, and could cost your business it’s reputation.
 You should know what is actually in store for you before you begin.

-For over 175 years, Dun & Bradstreet® has been in the business of measuring risk.
+For over 175 years, Dun & Bradstreet has been in the business of measuring risk.
 They have made it their business to gauge your business on a standard of how it performs against other companies your age, your size, and in your industry.
 They have seen businesses grow and thrive while others crumble and fail.
 And they have learned their lessons by thwarting the efforts of those who attempt to deceive creditors and suppliers.

-D&B® may not always be right, and they certainly won’t always make it easy, but they have fought hard to become the standard by which all others are judged.
+D&B may not always be right, and they certainly won’t always make it easy, but they have fought hard to become the standard by which all others are judged.
 If there is negative information in your corporate credit file, they provide options to dispute it.
 If there is missing information, they provide free services to correct the data.
 If you have vendors and suppliers who can provide verifiable payment history, they provide options for reporting that information.

 Starpoint Credit Solutions understands that, as well.
-Having been employed and trained by D&B®, we understand the data and it’s impact on your credit reputation.
+Having once been employed by D&B, we understand the data and it’s impact on your credit reputation.
 We structure our strategies to meet or exceed their standards.
 We strive to build a solid, well-rounded corporate credit file that will continue to work for you as your business grows.
 We know there is no one out there who knows more about your business than you, so we work directly with you, one-on-one, to ensure the best possible picture of your business is presented.

 Below, you will see what some companies may tell you about how to build corporate credit compared against what Starpoint will practice when getting you there successfully.
 We see where these risky strategies have gotten others.
 We have seen good businesses fall in waste.
 We hear the horror stories everyday.
 We don’t want you to become one…